Last update: March 2025

 Help the model navigate large amounts of information with clear references

-Both GPT-4o and O1 can process long prompts, but the increased capacity of O1/O3 means you can include more detailed context at once.
-This is helpful in complex analyses where different sources of information need to be assessed simultaneously.
+Both GPT-4o and O1 can handle long prompts, but the increased capacity of O1/O3 means you can include more detailed context at once.
+This is useful for complex analyses where multiple information sources need to be evaluated simultaneously.

 Reasoning capability